 The primary contenders—John Quincy Adams, son of second President John Adams, and Andrew Jackson—fought bitterly to win the election.
 After neither candidate won a majority in the electoral college the election moved to the House of Representatives to decide.

 The House ultimately elected John Quincy Adams, though not without accusations of corruption from Jackson supporters.
 This “Corrupt Bargain” in the election of 1824 was important as the political landscape of the United States drastically changed in its aftermath.

 The election of 1824 featured a unique situation rarely seen in presidential elections.
 For the second straight election the Federalist party failed to unite behind a candidate in opposition to the Democratic-Republican party.

 Each candidate represented a certain faction within the United States.
-Adams was the former Secretary of State and represented the northeastern interests.
+Adams was the former Secretary of State, known for his role in the Adams-Onis Treaty of 1819, and represented the northeastern interests.
 Jackson ran on a populist platform and was popular in multiple regions as the famed General from the 1814 Battle of Horseshoe Bend and 1815 Battle of New Orleans.

 Crawford was the former Secretary of the Treasury and the preferred candidate of the Democratic-Republican caucus.
 He was also popular throughout the south.
 Henry Clay was the current Speaker of the House of Representatives and preferred in the western states.